 When you are ready to leave Port Hood on your way to Mabou I suggest that you follow an alternate route other than the Ceilidih Trail on route 19.

-At the north end of the village and near the top of the hill as you are leaving Murphy’s Pond Road you will see a sign for Colindale.
+The alternate route is at the north end of the village and near the top of the hill.
+As you are leaving Murphy’s Pond Road you will see a sign for Colindale.

 Some folks refer to this road as the Colindale Road but on the map it is called Little Mabou Road.
-This dirt road (it is in very good condition) will lead you through gorgeous coastal vistas and to the West Mabou Provincial Park.
+This dirt road (it was in very good condition when I was there a few summers ago) will lead you through gorgeous coastal vistas and to the West Mabou Provincial Park.
 The road eventually leads you to a junction with Route 19, the Ceilidh Trail.

 Check out my page on Mabou and you'll see there is much to do and see!